rmingming/cuHelmholtz/README.md

 ./testgpu 128 1 2 0
 ```
 In the above line ```./testgpu 128 1 2 0```, 128 means the number of cells in each direction.
 If you want to use different cells in different directions, you should use ```make testgpurectangle``` instead of ```make testgpu```.
 The three numbers after 128 are boundary condtions in x, y and z directions respectively.
-The number can be 0, 1, 2, 3, and 4.
-Their meanings are:
+Each number can be 0, 1, 2, 3, and 4 which has the following meaning:
 * 0 means periodic
 * 1 means left and right are both Dirichlet boundaries
 * 2 means left is Dirichlet boundary and right is Neumann boundary